 The chambers judge’s alternative conclusion that the father’s decision to transfer the Property to the son was not as a result of any undue influence is also fully supported in the evidence.
 Mr. Porritt provided the father with a menu of options and it was the father who decided to transfer the property into joint tenancy.
 When the transfer took place there was no evidence of dementia or mental incompetence.
 Furthermore, Mr. Porritt’s evidence was that the father understood the transaction and was acting as a result of his own free and informed thought.
 I would not accede to this ground of appeal.

 No Influence Exerted and Lawyer Provided Solid Advice

 The fact the father was elderly when he made the transfer to a family member did not raise alarm bells for undue influence as the father lived alone, his son wasn’t present for the transfer discussions and lived at a distance and had limited contact with his father.
 As such the factors listed above that give rise to risks for undue influence were not present and the son retained the home entirely.

 Our unfair wills and wills dispute lawyers are prepared to meet with you to discuss any concerns you have with gifts or wills bequests that raise the concern of BC Elder Law Undue Influence.
-Contact us today across BC at any one of our 4 offices located in Vancouver, Surrey, Kelowna and Fort St John BC.
+Contact us today across BC at any one of our offices.